segment-boneyard/nightmare-swiftly/README.md

 Login to your account.

-### .task(description, uploads)
+### .task(instructions, uploads, callback)

 Create a new task, uploads is an array of string paths, must include at least one upload by Swiftly rules.
+The callback signature is `cb(taskUrl)`.

+### .onState(taskUrl, state, callback)

+Lets you wait until a task hits a state like "Completed" or "Approved".

+### .download(taskUrl, path)

+Download all the files produced with the task to the `path`.

+### .approve(taskUrl)

+Approve the completed task.

 ## License (MIT)